pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/invoke-fragment.hbs.md

 # InvokeFragment transform

+This topic tells you about the Application Accelerator `InvokeFragment` transform in Tanzu Application Platform (commonly known as TAP).

-The `InvokeFragment` performs transformations defined in an imported *Fragment*, allowing re-use across accelerators.
+The `InvokeFragment` performs transformations defined in an imported Fragment, allowing re-use across accelerators.

 ## <a id="syntax-ref"></a>Syntax reference